PieMC-Dev/PieMC/README.md

 ## Phase 2: Core Features 🌟

-- **Game Protocol ⬜** - Develope the game protocol to handle gameplay mechanics, such as block placement, player movement, and world interactions.
+- **Game Protocol ⬜** - Develop the game protocol to handle gameplay mechanics, such as block placement, player movement, and world interactions.
 - **Plugins ⬜** - Create a flexible and extensible plugin system, allowing developers to enhance server functionality with custom features.
 - **Permissions ⬜** - Implement a permissions system to manage user access levels and control their actions on the server.
 - **User Authentication ⬜** - Introduce a secure authentication mechanism to allow players to log in using their Minecraft accounts.